Katelyn-H/Katelyn-H.github.io/_posts/2019-09-16-my-introduction.md

 Overall, I hope to come out of this class with some semblance of competence with a needle and thread, as well as a basic understanding of programing.
 I'm excited to join you all for this journey!

 P.S
-Here comes my obligatory random fact: I can quote all of episode 60 of Teen Titans (2003) verbatim.
+Here comes my obligatory random fact: I can quote all of episode 60 of Teen Titans (2003) verbatim (hence the word *heroes* in my post title).
 Also I own a horse.